 Unity Software (NYSE:U) is the operator of a leading graphics engine.
 Developers use the company’s graphics engine to design and run video games.
-Recently, Unity has begun to expand its operations into other areas, such as video animation, architecture, and e-commerce.
+While Unity was created to power the video gaming ecosystem, it has broadened its reach in recent years into video animation, architecture and e-commerce.

-On the date of publication, Ian Bezek held long positions in V, BRK-B, FB, and U stock.
+On the date of publication, Ian Bezek held a long position in EPAM, DAVA, U, V, and QCOM stock.
 The opinions expressed in this article are those of the writer, subject to the InvestorPlace.com Publishing Guidelines.

 Artificial Intelligence, Cloud, Communications, Consumer Discretionary, Financial, Fintech, Restaurant, Retail, Semiconductor, Software, Technology